 command.
 With the ASCOM interface, PHD2 can also

 pointing position of the mount, especially the declination and side-of-pier, which can

-an ASCOM-compatible telescope driver that sends guide commands to the
+an ASCOM-compatible (or INDI) telescope driver that sends guide commands to the

 mount over a serial cable (or more commonly, a USB/Serial